tlatkowski/inpainting-gmcnn-keras/README.md

 python runner.py --train_path /path/to/training/images --mask_path /path/to/mask/images -from_weights
 ```

+Running training with additional **from_weights** flag will force pipeline to load the latest models checkpoints from **./outputs/weights/** directory.

+### Pipeline outcomes

 During the training procedure the pipeline logs additional results to the **outputs** directory:
 * **outputs/logs** contains TensorBoard logs
-* **outputs/predicted_pics/warm_up_generator** contains the model outputs for specific epochs in the warm up generator training mode
+* **outputs/predicted_pics/warm_up_generator** contains the model predictions for specific steps in the warm up generator training mode
-* **outputs/predicted_pics/wgan** contains the model outputs for specific epochs in the WGAN training mode
+* **outputs/predicted_pics/wgan** contains the model predictions for specific steps in the WGAN-GP training mode
-* **outputs/weights** contains the generator and critics model weights
+* **outputs/weights** contains the generator and critics models weights
-* **outputs/summaries** contains the generator and critics model summaries
+* **outputs/summaries** contains the generator and critics models summaries

-You can track the metrics during training with usage of TensorBoard:
+You can track the metrics during the training with usage of TensorBoard:
 ```bash
 tensorboard --logdir=./outputs/logs
 ```